PlutoPowerClub/Website/README.md

 ## Features

-- Interactive dashboards and Apex Charts
+- Interactive dashboards and Apex Charts.
-- Authentication with Next Auth and AWS Cognito
+- Authentication with Next Auth and AWS Cognito.
 - Open source map of a community built with MapLibre and GeoJSON.
+- React Redux for global state management.

 ## Getting Started